 Each of the above principles are discussed briefly below.

-Sustainable Ecosystem Boundaries and Threshold
+Sustainable Ecosystem Boundaries and Thresholds

 Addressing the issue of preventing harm to ecosystems ultimately references the goal of sustainability.
 Strong relationship has been established between both fish species richness and fish habitat with stream flow in Minnesota (see Section B., below).
 When water is removed from streams, the structure and function of their ecology is altered.
 At some point, increasing alteration of natural flows degrades the health of the stream.